 Taylor Faye Benedict

 ...to local schools.
-She is also spearheading the Youth Interpreters program, teaching students from South Fork High School to do what she does – teach the lessons to elementary students.
-She is a Humboldt State graduate with a Bachelor of Science in Environmental Science and a focus in ecological restoration.
+She also coordinates our social media and is spearheading the Youth Interpreters program, guiding high school students in teaching natural science lessons to their elementary peers.
+She is a Humboldt State graduate with a Bachelor's degree in Environmental Science and a focus in ecological restoration.
 Following graduation, she served 2 AmeriCorps terms in the Sierra Nevada foothills for a small environmental nonprofit as the Stewardship and Outreach Coordinator.
-Last year she returned to Humboldt County with hopes of setting down roots behind the redwood curtain.
+She returned to Humboldt County in 2020 with hopes of setting down roots behind the redwood curtain.
 Outside of work, Taylor Faye enjoys long urban walks, every plant and cat she comes in contact with, and all things 80's!

 She has a degree in Natural Resources and has worked with children for many years.
 Reta is the founding teacher of FOLC’s Summer Adventure Camp.
 Her passion for inspiring a love of nature in children and adults makes her a perfect camp teacher!
 Reta has taught Kundalini yoga classes, mindfulness training for elementary students, and is a Reiki practitioner.